the-turing-way/the-turing-way/book/website/community-handbook/working-groups/working-groups-charter-template.md

 #### Reciprocity and Transparency in Decision-Making

-This section is developed using recommendations from {ref}`the WG Guidelines<ch-working-groups-principles>`.
+This section is developed using recommendations from {ref}`the WG Guidelines<ch-working-groups-guiding-principles>`.

 ```
 Notes from how the WG operationalises reciprocity and transparency in decision-making.